Frank Cordaro

 Frank Cordaro (born 1951) is a peace activist and co-founder of the Des Moines, Iowa, Catholic Worker group.
 He frequently attends protests and gives lectures at school and community events in Nebraska and Iowa.
 He was a Roman Catholic priest from 1985 until leaving the priesthood in 2003 for personal reasons, including his wish to be released from the vow of celibacy.
 Max McElwain calls him a Christian anarchist, and Cordaro frequently participates in peace rallies involving civil disobedience.
 He has been sentenced to at least eight six-month terms in federal jail for trespassing onto military bases and federal buildings during demonstrations, most often at Strategic Air Command at Offutt Air Force Base near Omaha, Nebraska.

 Background

 Cordaro grew up in Des Moines, and went to the University of Northern Iowa where he was a wrestler.
-During his period as a priest and since he has been an outspoken critic of some aspects of the Catholic Church, including advocating the ordination of women into priesthood.

 Awards

 He was awarded the Peace Abbey Courage of Conscience Award in November 1990.